PeKne/ICP/readme.md

 Moving with blocks is possible as Drag-and-drop action.
 New link is created after Drag-and-drop from one port to another one.
 Right click on Block destroys that block.

+## Examples
+In directory *examples* you can find saved schemes which represents functionality of application.
+Every file in that directory is one saved scheme and represents different functionality.

 ## Authors